Issues

 Medicare

 Medicare is a cornerstone of our nation’s health care system.
 I am committed to protecting it and will fight against any efforts to privatize or dismantle Medicare.
 The focus instead should be on controlling the rising costs of care and improving the quality of care our seniors receive.
-That’s why I voted to allow Medicare to negotiate prescription drug prices to bring down the costs for seniors and fought to pass commonsense reforms to make it easier to get care, improve access to providers and new medical technology, and improve the quality of care for seniors.
+That’s why I championed policies that now allow the government to negotiate lower prescription drug prices in Medicare, cap insulin prices at $35 per month, and cap out-of-pocket drug costs for seniors at $2,000 annually.
+These commonsense reforms are costs for seniors and improve access to care.
+Moving forward, we must extend these hard-fought cost savings to all Americans, not just those with Medicare.